Berea.eduarrow_forward

 Bio

 I am a member of the gap generation born somewhere between 1978 and 1983.
-I am hopelessly nostalgic, generally skeptical about those in charge, and alternatingly terrified of and optimistic about a world full of computers.
+I am hopelessly nostalgic, generally skeptical about those in charge, and alternatingly terrified of and optimistic about a world full of technology.
 I identify with Mikey Walsh, the optimistic outsider of The Goonies, and think Back to the Future is the greatest movie of all time.
 Perhaps that shows how we are a product of the media that surround us.
 But we are also a product of the places that surround us.

+We moved next to Raleigh, NC, where I earned my PhD. at North Carolina State University and my wife worked as a nurse.
 We moved to Lexington, KY in 2012 and settled into the Bluegrass State.
-Our first child was born on St. Patrick’s Day, 2014.
-He shows every sign of being as stubborn as his namesake, my grandfather, but we cherish (nearly) every minute with him and can’t wait to see who he will become.
+Our son was born on St. Patrick’s Day, 2014.
+He is brilliant, funny, and kind and pretty much my favorite person.
 My main hope is that he loves Back to The Future as much as I do.

 Degrees